Range of Motion After Joint Replacement Surgery

 After knee replacement surgery, you and your care team will likely zero-in on one crucial measurement during ReHab: range of motion.
 The increase in your range of motion not only indicates that you’re progressing throughout your recovery, but tells your physical therapist and surgeon a number of things.
 Hitting range of motion (ROM) milestones indicates that your stiffness has gotten better, swelling has gone down, you are able to manage pain, inflammation is under control, and you are without infection.

 If you are hitting the 2 week, 6 week, and 12+ week marks without notable improvements to your knee flexion (a key range of motion measure), this will be taken quite seriously by your care team.
-Improving range of motion right off the bat is necessary if you want your artificial knee to moves naturally, without stiffness and endure everyday activity without pain.
+Improving range of motion right off the bat is necessary if you want your artificial knee to move naturally, without stiffness and endure everyday activity without pain.

 Here is a quick cheat sheet of the degrees of knee flexion required to do everyday movements: